X

 The Nakamura surname can be said to be derived from both place names and directions.

-The word “Nakamura” originally meant the main village in relation to the central village or a branch village.
+“Nakamura” originally meant the main village concerning the central village or a branch village.

-The Nakamura surname, which means “central village” in Japanese, is an azimuthal surname, but many of these places are also called “Nakamura”, and many families took Nakamura as their surname because they lived there.
+The Nakamura surname, “central village” in Japanese, is azimuthal.
+Still, many of these places are also called “Nakamura,” and many families took Nakamura as their surname because they lived there.

 For this reason, it is generally considered a place name surname.
-We have a theory that Nakamura is the most commonplace name in Japan, and it is not possible to simply identify its roots from the last name.
+We have a theory that Nakamura is the most commonplace name in Japan, and it is impossible to identify its roots from the last name.

-In the Edo period, the Nakamura family was daimyo (feudal lord) for only a very short period of time.
+In the Edo period, the Nakamura family was a daimyo (feudal lord) for only a short period.

-However, the Nakamura family was famous for many other famous families besides samurai generals, among them the Nakamura family of Kabuki actors.
+However, the Nakamura family was famous for many other families besides samurai generals, including the Nakamura family of Kabuki actors.

 There was also the Nakamura family, one of the ten Senke craftsmen in Kyoto.
 Therefore, the Nakamura surname, which has its roots in various places, is still widely distributed throughout the country today.